mah0x211/lua-metamodule/README.md

     prefix = 'hello',
 }

---- init method will be called automatically in constructor function function Hello:init(msg)
+--- init method is automatically called in the constructor function,
+--- and returns the return value of the init method. function Hello:init(msg)
     self.word = string.format('%s %s!', self.prefix, msg or '')
+    return self
 end

 function Hello:say()